apache/ignite/modules/aop/README.txt

-Apache Ignite AOP Module
+GridGain AOP Module
 ------------------------

-Apache Ignite AOP module provides capability to turn any Java method to a distributed closure by adding @Gridify annotation to it.
+GridGain AOP module provides capability to turn any Java method to a distributed closure by adding @Gridify annotation to it.

 To enable AOP module when starting a standalone node, move 'optional/ignite-aop' folder to